maxlanceund/equal-system/papers/limited-interval-principle_en.md

 **Keywords**: limited-interval principle · signal competition · boundary acceleration · system structure · limit theory of meaning · formal constraints

+---

 ## Literature Positioning and Scholarly Dialogue

-Before proceeding to the formal analysis, it is necessary to clarify this paper's position within the existing scholarly landscape.
 The core observation of this paper — that finite systems present a structure of signal density increase before the boundary — engages with the following intellectual traditions:

 1. **Systems theory tradition** (Luhmann, 1984): understands social systems as self-reproducing through communicative operations.
-This paper's concept of "signal" functionally corresponds to Luhmann's "communication," but this paper places greater emphasis on the system's **formal constraints** (finite time, finite options, finite signal capacity), rather than the system's self-referentiality.
+Luhmann (1984, S. 35-45) defines the system's boundary as the point where communicative connectivity ceases.
+This paper's concept of "finite interval" formally corresponds to Luhmann's system boundary — both refer to the termination point of system operations.
+However, Luhmann focuses on how systems maintain themselves through communication, rather than the pattern of signal density change as the system approaches its boundary.
+This paper's contribution lies in supplementing Luhmann's boundary concept with a formal description of "pre-boundary signal dynamics."

 2. **Archaeology of knowledge tradition** (Foucault, 1969): concerns the conditions and boundaries of discourse formation.
-This paper's "input pre-screened" structurally corresponds to Foucault's "rules of discourse formation" — both attend to the a priori conditions of "what can be said, seen, and chosen."
+Foucault's "rules of discourse formation" reveal the a priori conditions of "what can be said," which structurally correspond to this paper's "input pre-screened."
 However, this paper's unit of analysis is not discourse, but the formal structure shared by any finite system (language, media, life, institutions).
+This paper does not engage Foucault's specific arguments about the power-knowledge relationship, but merely aligns with his observation of "pre-filtering of input" at a structural level.

 3. **Philosophy of language tradition** (Wittgenstein, 1953): concerns how meaning in language games emerges from specific use.
 This paper's "meaning is defined only within the interval" shares the same intuition as Wittgenstein's "meaning is use" — meaning does not extend beyond the specific context in which it is produced.
-However, this paper further argues that this "context" itself can be formally described as a structure of four features.
+However, this paper further argues that this "context" itself can be formally described as a structure of four features, and identifies its recurrence across multiple independent domains.

-This paper's contribution lies in integrating observations dispersed across these three traditions — system boundaries, conditions of discourse formation, and the context-dependence of meaning — into a unified formal structure, and demonstrating its recurrence across multiple independent domains.
+This paper's contribution lies in integrating observations dispersed across these three traditions — system boundaries, conditions of discourse formation, and the context-dependence of meaning — into a unified formal structure, and identifying its manifestations across multiple independent domains.

+---

 ## Theoretical Framework and Methodological Statement